luillyfe/ai-resume-coach/README.md

    ```
    GEMINI_API_KEY=your_secret_key_here
    ```
-   (Don't have a Gemini API key?
-Time to make friends at Google!)
+   (You'll need a Gemini API key from Google.
+Don't have one?
+Time to make friends at Mountain View!)
 4. **Fire it up**: `npm run dev`
 5. **Upload your CV**: And watch the magic happen!